LaunchCodeEducation/java-web-development/docs/_sources/appendices/sql-install.rst.txt

 The `MySQL Workbench 8.0.18 download page <https://dev.mysql.com/downloads/workbench/>`_ has a dropdown menu for the operating system.
 Make sure MacOS is selected before downloading.

-Once you have MySQL workbench installed, double-click on the disk image to launch the installer.
+Once you have downloaded MySQL workbench, double-click on the disk image to launch the installer.
 Agree to the terms and conditions and install.

-Now, we can use MySQL workbench to access our databases and practice our commands!
+Now, we can use MySQL workbench to access databases and practice commands!
 When you first open MySQL workbench, you will see your local MySQL server on the homepage.
-Double-click to access it, enter the password, and you are ready to start querying away!
+Double-click to access the server, enter the password, and you're ready to start querying away!

 Windows Users
 -------------

 Windows users have a MySQL Installer available and that is what we will be using to install MySQL!
 The `Installer download page <https://dev.mysql.com/downloads/installer/>`_ has a couple options available.
-You want to download the version called "Windows (x86, 32-bit), MSI Installer" that specifies it is the "(mysql-installer-community-8.0.18.0.msi)".
+You want to download the version called ``"Windows (x86, 32-bit), MSI Installer"`` that specifies it is the ``"(mysql-installer-community-8.0.18.0.msi)"``.
 This should also be the version that uses at least 400 MB.
 Make sure you have selected the correct option before clicking *Download*!

 #.
 When MySQL is done downloading, open the installer.